-As of 31 December 2021, CGIF has issued guarantees covering bonds denominated in Vietnamese Dong, Singapore Dollar, Thai Baht, Chinese Yuan, Japanese Yen, Indonesian Rupiah, Malaysian Ringgit, Cambodian Riel, and Philippine Peso.
-The total outstanding amount of the guarantees issued under the related bonds was 2.299 million as of 31 December 2021 (2.308 million - 31 December 2020).
+As of 31 December 2022, CGIF has issued guarantees covering bonds denominated in Vietnamese Dong, Singapore Dollar, Thai Baht, Chinese Yuan, Japanese Yen, Indonesian Rupiah, Malaysian Ringgit, Cambodian Riel, and Philippine Peso.
+The total outstanding amount of the guarantees issued under the related bonds was \$2,186 million as of 31 December 2022 (\$2,299 million - 31 December 2021).
 The guarantees are inclusive of coupon payments.
-The USD guarantee obligation below is for a KHR issued bond where all payments will be in USD converted at a fixed exchange rate agreed at inception.
+The USD guarantee obligation below is for KHR issued bonds where all payments will be in USD converted at a fixed exchange rate agreed at inception.